PeterMarshall29/book1/jupyternotebooks/selection_and_iteration.md

 Do-while-statements differ from while-statements by always executing the code-block once before testing the iteration condition for the first time.

 The first program ever to run on a stored-program computer (the EDSAC), included iteration.
-Written and David Wheeler and run in the computer laboratory at Cambridge University, England, on May 6, 1949, to calculate and print a simple list of squares.
+Written by David Wheeler and run in the computer laboratory at Cambridge University, England, on May 6, 1949, to calculate and print a simple list of squares.
 `````{code_example-start} Iteration Example
 :label: examplep1
 :class: dropdown